-After ten years of advocacy by SWSS, lead to the remediation of the Yankee Girl Mine tailings site in 2008, and the site was then planted with low maintenance native grasses, shrubs, and trees in 2009.
+Ten years of advocacy by SWSS lead to the remediation of the Yankee Girl Mine tailings site in 2008.
+The site was then planted with low maintenance native grasses, shrubs, and trees in 2009.
 This was a momentous occasion for SWSS and the community of Ymir.
 The Yankee Girl tailings site had been classified as a heavily contaminated, orphaned waste site, without vegetative growth since abandonment in the 1940s, with negative impacts on the river and community; and now the Yankee Girl land use transformation will provide a healthier environment.

 SWSS successfully negotiated for community involvement in the remediation and re-vegetation components as well as the inclusion of local resources and community design concepts throughout the project.
 The final design includes provisions for a community use green space and bioremediation elements.